bhuvankothari90/BostonHousePricing/README.md

 9. Project Commit and Push in GitHub
 10. Prediction using Flask API and Postman
 11. Web application using Flask showing the Predicted values for given Parameters
-12. Deployment in Cloud using Github in Heroku
+12. Deployment in Cloud using Github in Heroku for that we created a "Procfile"
-13.
+13. Deployment using Dockers and for that we created a "Dockerfile"
+14. Connecting the Github and Heroku with Dockers Environment to create the CI/CD pipeline for model deployment

 ### Software and Tools Requirements